JaneliaSciComp/claude-howto/Walkthrough.md

 ### Permissions

 As Claude Code works through the problem it will prompt you for any action it needs to take.
 Be careful with allowing items with "Don't ask again"!
-It's better to run Claude Code in a sandbox before giving it free priviledges (more on this later).
+It's better to run Claude Code in a sandbox before giving it free privileges (more on this later).

 You can use the `/permissions` command to read/modify your permission scheme.
 Alternatively, edit `.claude/settings.local.json` either in your project or in your home directory.
 This will require restarting Claude Code however.

 ### Planning Mode

 You can switch to plan mode using shift-tab and try the prompt again.
-This time, Claude takes it's time to analyze the problem and come up with a better solution.
+This time, Claude takes its time to analyze the problem and come up with a better solution.

 ### The Solution